Tag Archives: vampire

 And Raven’s Song has quite a lot.
 There are four people in the relationship, various kinks, and various interpersonal expectations.
 So, I felt like over half the book is ‘instructional,’ in the ‘this is how we do things’ or ‘this is how this works’ or ‘this is where my line is’ sort of ways.
 I thought it bogged the narrative down.

-Understanding, of course, that readers were probably meant to go, ‘Aww, look how open and communicative they are all being’ and readers who enjoy that will love this book.
+Understanding, of course, that readers were probably meant to go, ‘Aww, look how open and communicative they are all being,’ and readers who enjoy that will love this book.
 Because I do think Nottingham did a good job with it and the characters are wonderfully communicative with one another.
-But I just find it boring in the extreme, since it’s all just a variation on something read before.
+But I just find it boring in the extreme since it’s all just a variation on something read before.

 Similarly, the sex here didn’t light me up.
 I thought for having three men involved, who were all meant to be very different, all the sex felt same-same.
 I wouldn’t have been able to tell one man from another without names.
 And the descriptions themselves didn’t appeal to me.
-I understand that one characters has a rough bent, but I found myself pinching my knees together protectively during his sex scenes.
+I understand that one character has a rough bent, but I found myself pinching my knees together protectively during his sex scenes.

 Note, I said knees.
 It wasn’t the slapping or even the degradation (though that’s not my favorite kink).
 I could handle that a lot more easily than just how generally indelicate his treatment of her delicate bits is.
 Everything is described as some sort of motoring in hard, fast, rough ways.
 But not in a sexy (for me) way.
 More like you’d push a doorbell or scrape paint—something that takes force to overcome resistance.
 I’m complaining, I think, more of the language in the raven's song photodescriptions than the use of kink or even the acts themselves.
 But it all felt very gross-motor and unappealing to me.
 But again, THAT IS A PERSONAL PREFERENCE sort of complaint, not a quality.